smartcontractkit/documentation/docs/Node Operators/configuration-variables.md

 - Default: `"~/.chainlink"`

-Chainlink's root directory.
-This is the default directory for logging, database backups, cookies and other misc Chainlink files.
-Chainlink will always ensure this directory has 700 permissions since it may contain sensitive data.
+The Chainlink node's root directory.
+This is the default directory for logging, database backups, cookies, and other misc Chainlink node files.
+Chainlink nodes will always ensure this directory has `700` permissions because it might contain sensitive data.

 ### TELEMETRY_INGRESS_LOGGING